 Use Your Existing FPGA Algorithms

 You can easily bring your existing acceleration algorithms to AWS and use them in your F1 instances.
 The FPGAs in F1 instances and the developer tools available in the HDK are compatible with hardware acceleration code and design tools that leverage common hardware design languages like Verilog and VHDL, or with higher layer languages such as C and Go.

 Programmable Hardware Accelerations

 F1 instances make it easy to deploy hardware acceleration for your workloads using FPGAs.
 FPGAs are programmable integrated circuits that you can configure using software.
 You can use FPGAs to accelerate your applications up to 30x when compared with servers that use CPUs alone.
 And the FPGAs in F1 instances are reprogrammable, so you get the flexibility to update and optimize your hardware acceleration without having to redesign any hardware.

 Each F1 instance includes up to eight FPGAs that are dedicated to the instance.
 They are not shared between instances, users, or accounts.
 This ensures that the full power of the FPGA is dedicated to the instance, and improves security through user and account isolation.

 The design that you create to program your FPGA is called an Amazon FPGA Image (AFI).
-AWS provides a service to ingest, manage, and encrypt AFIs.
-After an AFI is registered, it can be associated to an Amazon Machine Image (AMI) or a running F1 instance.
-You can associate multiple AFIs to the same F1 instance or AMI concurrently, and an instance can switch between AFIs in runtime without reboot.
+AWS provides a service to register, manage, copy, query, and delete AFIs.
+After an AFI is created, it can be loaded on a running F1 instance.
+You can load multiple AFIs on the same F1 instance, and can switch between AFIs in runtime without reboot.
 This lets you quickly test and run multiple hardware accelerations in rapid sequence.
-Once an AFI is associated with an AMI, you can also offer your FPGA acceleration to other customers on the AWS Marketplace.
+You can also offer your FPGA acceleration to other customers on the AWS Marketplace.

 Hardware Development Kit